simonlehmann/Group3-Real-Estate-Site/README.md

 9. Terminal (Shortcut to open terminal in project folder)
 10. ColorPicker (highlight a colour and the ```CTRL + Shift + C``` and you get a colour picker that will replace the highlighted value with a hex colour value you selected......
 AWESOME)

-## Server Information
+## :computer: Server Information
 During the development of the application, it will be hosted on the Web24 VPS provided by Central Institute of Technology.
-> Login details will be provided here...
+> :key: Login details will be provided here...

 This server will have the following capabilities:
 * Web Server (to host the application)
 * MySQL Server (to host the applications database)
 * Mail Server (to send emails from the bought-and-payed-for domain e.g no-reply@propertydome.com)

-## Now let's win this thing! :trophy:
+## :checkered_flag: Now let's win this thing! :trophy: